Korotkov-S/ssh-config/Readme.md

 # About

 The tool  render list of hostname from a ssh config file.
 By default tool read ssh config file by path `.ssh/config`.
-If config  has another path use -p key.
+If config  has another path use option `-p`.

 ### Example